specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-specflow.md

 ## Installation

 There are multiple installation options you can choose from depending on your operating system and the development platform \(see details at [Installation & Setup](../installation/) page\).
-In this guide we configure SpecSync for a .NET Core 3.1 project and will install SpecSync as a [local .NET Core Tool](../installation/dotnet-core-tool.md).
+In this guide we configure SpecSync for a .NET 9 project and will install SpecSync as a [local .NET Core Tool](../installation/dotnet-core-tool.md).

 If SpecSync is the first local .NET Core tool in your project, you have to initialize the .NET Core tool configuration first.
 For that open a command line prompt and go to your solution folder.